Kaushalya/kaushalya.github.io/about.md

 Additionally, I work as a research assistant for <a href="https://www.jst.go.jp/kisoken/crest/en/project/1111094/1111094_07.html">"CREST Deep"</a> project, funded by Japan Science and Technology Agency (JST).
 Motivation of this project is to compress Deep Neural Networks (DNNs) without compromising the accuracy.

-In 2018 summer, I was lucky to do a research internship at <a href="https://www.preferred-networks.jp/en/">Preferred Networks Inc</a>.
+In 2018 summer, I did a research internship at <a href="https://www.preferred-networks.jp/en/">Preferred Networks Inc</a>.
 I was involved in designing deep generative models for generating molecular graphs.
-This work resulted in [GrapNVP](https://preferredresearch.jp/2019/07/16/graphnvp), the first normalizing-flow based model for generating attributed graphs.
+This work resulted in [GraphNVP](https://preferredresearch.jp/2019/07/16/graphnvp), the first normalizing-flow based model for generating attributed graphs.

 <!-- <div class="header">